Allergic bronchopulmonary aspergillosis (ABPA) is an allergic lung disorder. It is related to a fungus. Aspergillosis can also occur as:

 ABPA is caused by an allergic reaction to an inhaled fungus.
 It grows and flourishes in decaying vegetation, soil, certain foods, dust, and water.
 The inhaled fungus colonizes mucus in the lungs, causing:

-Risk factors that increase your chances of getting ABPA include:
+Factors that may increase your chances of ABPA:

 Symptoms of ABPA are usually those of progressive asthma.
 These include: